 - The Chief Officer of Police

 - One or more persons who appear to the authority represent the interests of persons carrying on gambling businesses in the authority's area.
 The authority has therefore consulted

 - a.
 BACTA

 - b.
 Rank Group, (Mecca Bingo Ltd)

 - c.
 British Beer and Pub Association

 - d.
 Gamcare

 - e.
 LeisureLink Group

 - f.
 Gala Group Ltd

 - g.
 The Association of British Bookmakers

 - h.
 The Bingo Association

 - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005:

 - a.
 Chief Officer of Police

 - b.
 Head of Planning and Development, Thurrock Council

 - c.
 Head of Community Services, Thurrock Council

 - d.
-Thurrock Urban Development Corporation
+Thurrock Thames Gateway Development Corporation

 - e.
-Thurrock Thames Gateway Development Corporation
+Thurrock Local Strategic Partnership

 - f.
-Thurrock Local Strategic Partnership
+Premises licence holders under the Licensing Act 2003

 - g.
-Premises licence holders under the Licensing Act 2003
+Clubs with club premises certificates under the Licensing Act 2003

 - h.
-Clubs with club premises certificates under the Licensing Act 2003

-- i.
 Local Community Forums

 - i.
 Essex Fire and Rescue Authority

-Our consultation took place between June and August 2009 and we followed the Revised Code of Practice on consultations by the public Sector which came into effect in July 2008.
+Our consultation took place between August and September 2012 and we followed the Revised Code of Practice on consultations by the public Sector which came into effect in July 2008.
 This document is available via: